High Scholars Dual Enrollment Frequently Asked Questions

 How will these courses appear on the college transcript?

 Courses are listed separately on the transcript with individual grades.
-They will appear on your student’s transcript as typical college course titles such as HIS107 or ENG203.
-Our admissions counselor can explain the advantage this will give your child in meeting general education requirements.
-To get the full 24 credits students must complete both years with passing grades.
+They will appear on your student's transcript as typical college course titles such as HIS107 or ENG101.
+Our admission counselor can explain the advantage this will give your student in meeting general education requirements.
+Twelve college credits are earned upon the completion of each year.

 Will this affect freshmen scholarship status?